East Tullos Burn

 Water Quality and Sediment Build up

-To improve the water quality in the burn a new settlement pond will be installed upstream of the wetland as shown.
+To improve the water quality in the burn a new settlement pond has been installed upstream of the wetland as shown.
 This pond will trap the sediment that is in the water which is the main source of water contamination.
 The sediment can be removed from the pond to limit further build up in the burn and wetland.

 View Map